coniks-sys/coniks-java/README.md

-##Update: We've begun active CONIKS development again.
+##Status: We've begun active CONIKS development again.
 As part of this effort, this repository has been migrated to the Princeton CITP organization on Github.
 Please join the [CONIKS discussion mailing list] (https://lists.cs.princeton.edu/mailman/listinfo/coniks) for updates on CONIKS!

 #CONIKS